aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 For merging, your request would need to:

 1. Include unit tests that are passing (run ``py.test``).
-2. Update documentation as needed for new API, functionality etc.
+2. Update documentation as needed for new API, functionality, etc.
 3. Add a note to ``CHANGELOG.rst`` about the changes.
 4. Add your name to ``AUTHORS.rst``.